 Generally, you’ll owe less tax for every deduction and credit you qualify for.
 And if your annual income is low enough, you might not have to pay federal income tax at all.
 That was the case for 43% of Americans in 2017, according to the Tax Policy Center.
 The percentage is expected to increase to nearly 46% under the Tax Cuts and Jobs Act of 2017.

 But keep in mind that even if you don’t pay much in federal income tax, that hardly means you pay no tax at all.
-Depending on where you live and how much you earn, you may pay state income tax and/or sales tax.
-And, if you own your home, you’ll likely pay property taxes.
+Depending on where you live and how much you earn, you may pay state income tax, sales tax and state (as well as federal) gas taxes.
+And if you own your home, you’ll likely pay property taxes.

 So where is all that money going?

-Of the U.S. government’s total revenue in 2017, the lion’s share ($2.5 trillion) helped pay for mandatory spending — mostly benefit programs such as Social Security, Medicare and Medicaid; the earned income tax credit; unemployment compensation; veterans benefits and other programs.
-Many of these public-service programs, which have eligibility rules and benefit formulas established by law, are designed to help Americans who most need financial assistance, such as senior citizens, disabled people, low-income families and veterans.
+Of spending in 2018, the lion’s share ($2.5 trillion) helped pay for mandatory spending — mostly benefit programs such as Social Security, Medicare and Medicaid; the earned income tax credit; unemployment compensation; veterans benefits and other programs.
+Many of these public-service programs, which have eligibility rules and benefit formulas established by law, are designed to help Americans who most need financial assistance, like senior citizens, disabled people, low-income families and veterans.

-Lawmakers got to decide how to spend another $1.2 trillion of federal revenue in 2017.
-They put $590 billion toward defense and $610 billion toward other objectives like transportation, education, training, employment and social services, veterans benefits and services, income security, health, justice and international affairs, according to the CBO.
+Lawmakers got to decide how to spend another $1.3 trillion in 2018.
+They put $623 billion toward defense and $639 billion toward other objectives like transportation, education, training, employment and social services, veterans benefits and services, income security, health, justice and international affairs, according to the CBO.

-The process of deciding how to spend the government’s revenue starts when the president submits a budget request for the next fiscal year (October 1 to September 30 for the federal government).
-However, determining where your tax dollars go can be a lengthy process that usually involves congressional committees, hearings, a revised version of the budget put forth by Congress, resolutions and amendments, and — finally — votes in both the House and Senate.
+The process of deciding how to spend the government’s revenue starts when the president submits a budget request for the next fiscal year (Oct.
+1 to Sept.
+30 for the federal government).
+But determining where your tax dollars go can be a lengthy process that usually involves congressional committees, hearings, a revised version of the budget put forth by Congress, resolutions and amendments, and — finally — votes in both the House and Senate.